 BADR vs. Investors' Relief

-There is a separate relief called Investors' Relief, which also has a 14% rate for 2025/26 and a £10m lifetime limit.
+There is a separate relief called Investors' Relief, which carries the same 18% rate for 2026/27 (it moved in step with BADR, from 14% in 2025/26) and its own £1m lifetime limit, cut from £10m for disposals on or after 30 October 2024.
 However, it applies only to shares subscribed for in unlisted trading companies and held for at least three years.
 It is rarely relevant for practice owners selling their own business, but it may apply to external investors who put money into a dental corporate group.

 Planning Before the Sale